-These coconut plantain pancakes are gluten free, diary free and refined sugar free.
+These coconut plantain pancakes are gluten free, dairy free and refined sugar free.
 Better still this is a pretty easy pancake recipe.

 I was standing right in front of the compost, about to throw in a large bunch of overripe plantains when Freddy walked past and said – ‘ever heard the one about the food blogger who could not figure out what to do with ripe plantains?’